-New watching experience in soccer [3]
+• New watching experience in soccer [3]

-"5G experience seats" will be installed in the main stand of "Toyota Stadium", and support information such as the number of shots and passes of each player will be displayed in the AR space through smart glasses and 5G compatible smartphones installed in each seat.
+"5G experience seats" will be installed in the main stand of "Toyota Stadium", utilizing sub6 and millimeter wave, support information such as the number of shots and passes of each player will be displayed in the AR space through smart glasses and 5G compatible smartphones installed in each seat.
 By doing so, we provide new experience value to the audience.